 It was soon discovered that the partition function of 6d $\cN=(1,0)$ theory realized by compactified $(p,q)$-brane web along the NS5-brane direction\cite{M-strings} also has interpretation as a conformal block in the elliptic Virasoro algebra \cite{ellip-Virasoro,IKY}.
-The 6d partition function is computed with the refined topological vertex on a compactified toric Calabi-Yau \cite{M-strings}, and the system is argued to be dual to the system of M2 branes suspended between parallel M5 branes, or the M-strings.
+The 6d partition function is computed with the refined topological vertex on a compactified toric Calabi-Yau \cite{HIV, M-strings,ellip-Virasoro}, and the system is argued to be dual to the system of M2 branes suspended between parallel M5 branes, or the M-strings (on $A$-type ALE space \cite{M-orbifold}).
+An alternative derivation of the 5d and 6d AGT relation from the M-string was provided in \cite{Tan-13, Tan-16}.
 On the other hand, a natural elliptic extension of the DIM algebra was constructed in a rather different context \cite{Saito}, and we refer to this algebra as the elliptic DIM algebra in this article.
 As already discussed in \cite{ellip-Virasoro}, the elliptic Virasoro algebra can be embedded into the coproduct of two horizontal representations of the elliptic DIM algebra constructed in \cite{Saito}, and thus it is natural to expect that one can formulate the M-strings computation in a similar way to \cite{AFS} with a web of representations of the elliptic DIM algebra.